twotoque/physicscalculator/README.md

 <p align="center"><i>Formerly Radioactive Decay Calculator</i></p>

 <h2>Description</h2>
-<p>Searches periodic table for elements and calculates alpha, beta positive, beta negative, and electron capture decays.</p>
+<p>Don't have the time to reference your periodic table while you do your mountain of questions assigned by your Physics teacher?
+This Google Chrome extension allows you to quickly search for elements and calculates alpha, beta+/- & electron capture decays.

+This project was originally a site created for GryphHacks 2022 (University of Guelph's Hackathon).
+In 2024, I completely rewrote the code, clearing out most of the bugs, making it compatible with the Content Security Policy (CSP), and making it more cleaner and readable.
+Moreover, I added features like atom search and copy button.</p>

 <h2>What it uses</h2>